kachamachkov/React-Job-Board/README.md

 ## Installation and Setup:
 Follow these instructions to get the project up and running on your local machine.

-## 1. Ensure you have NODE.js installed.
+## 1. Ensure you have node.js installed on your machine.

 ## 2. Clone the Repository: